kidaa/development-resources/development-roadmap/README.md

 - integrating improvements from Philomelos

-TODO: link to all musicXML-related notes, plans, resources etc. Or maybe they should be placed in this repo?
+TODO: link to all musicXML-related notes, plans, resources etc. Or maybe they should be actually placed in this repo?